pbrisbin/bugsnag-haskell/CONTRIBUTING.md

 1. In addition to passing tests, code MUST pass `--pedantic`, Stylish Haskell, HLint, and Weeder
 1. Favor doctests for testing user-visible behavior
+1. If making a substantial change, locally modify relevant examples to use your own test API key and verify that everything works